threefoldfoundation/info_sdk/src/4_tokens/different_tokens/tft_lobstr.md

 - Select Trade in the main menu
 - Find the order book and buy TFT (in this case with XLM)
-- When done, the result can be found in the history, and the amount of tokens is added to the balance of the account
+- When done, the result could be found in the history, and the amount of tokens is added to the balance of the account

 ![lobstr_order_book](./img/lobstr_orderbook.jpg)